 - Use your fingers to create a small well on the top of each potato puree ball.
 Scoop about 2 tablespoons of chickpea salad into each well.
 Garnish the causa with chopped parsley and olives.
 Serve cold.

-Nico Vera is a freelance writer, photographer, and vegan chef from Peru.
-He has contributed stories about Peru’s food and drink culture to Taste, Fare, Whetstone, Eaten, and New Worlder.
-A former mathematician, he’s also an accomplished percussionist and long-distance trail runner.
-On a mission to veganize Peru’s traditional cuisine, he now lives in Portland, Oregon, with his fiancée Alec and their daughter Rio.
+Nico Vera is a journalist and chef from Peru.
+He has contributed culinary culture stories to TASTE, Whetstone, Food52, Fare, Eaten, and New Worlder.
+On a mission to veganize Peru’s creole cuisine, he cooks for his family and community in Portland, Oregon.